alilynnh/Kickstarter-Analysis/README.md

 <!-- Figure out how to insert image of chart lol -->
 ### Analysis of Outcomes Based on Goals
+To begin the analysis of outcomes based on goals, a table was created with each row being a different goal amount category.
+The first category included goals less than $1000, and the subsequent increasing goal categories had ranges of $5000.
+The number of successful, failed, and canceled crowdfunding campaigns for plays were calculated for each goal category by using COUNTIFS statements.
+For example, to obtain the number of successful campaigns for plays that had goals from $1000 to $4999 was determined with =COUNTIFS(Kickstarter!$F:$F, "successful", Kickstarter!$D:$D, ">=1000", Kickstarter!$D:$D, "<=4999", Kickstarter!$R:$R, "plays").
 ### Challenges and Difficulties Encountered

 ## Results